iain-burge/QuantumShapleyValueAlgorithm/python/README.md

 ## Minimal Requirements

-The current code has been tested under the following set of minimal requirements:
+The code has been tested using the following set of libraries and requirements:

-Minimal requirements:
+- Python 3.9.2
 - IPython 8.14.0
 - ipykernel 6.25.0
 - ipywidgets 8.1.0